github-education-resources/GitHubGraduation-2022/_data/kenneth-cruz1/kenneth-cruz1.md

 ---
 name: Kenneth W Cruz Cruz
-institution: University of Puerto Rico - Mayagüez
+institution: University of Puerto Rico - Mayaguez
 quote: Do or do not, there is not try - Yoda
 github_user: kenneth-cruz1
 ---